Black Lives Matter flag

 OUR FLAGS

-Our banner is comprised of flags representing different queer communities.
-More information about them can be found on the LGBTA Wiki, which is where we got the flags (except the first one, which we made).
+Besides the first flag, which represents the Black Lives Matter movement, our banner is comprised of flags representing different queer and trans communities.
+More information about them can be found on the LGBTQIA+ Wiki.

 Nonbinary Pride Flag